raspberrypilearning/hardware-guide/README.md

 ![](cover.png)

 Got a Raspberry Pi?
-Great: let's get started by making sure you have all the cables and accessories before plugging them all in and logging in for the first time.
+Great!
+Let's get started by making sure you have all the cables and accessories before plugging them all in and logging in for the first time.

 By following this tutorial you will learn: